ruanchaves/hashformers/README.md

 )
 ```

 If you want to use a BERT model as a reranker, you must install [mxnet](https://pypi.org/project/mxnet/).
-Here we install **hashformers** with `mxnet-cu110`, which is compatible with Google Colab.
+Here we install **hashformers** with `mxnet-cu110`, which is compatible with Hugging Face Spaces.
 If installing in another environment, replace it by the [mxnet package](https://pypi.org/project/mxnet/) compatible with your CUDA version.

 ```
 pip install mxnet-cu110